makermoekoe/Picoclick-C3/README.md

 As the C3 comes with an optimized power latching circuit, the button doesn't have to be pressed the whole flashing time.
 But to be recognized from the PC it has to be on while hitting the upload button, else the serial console is not active.
 Furthermore the C3 doesn't need a connected battery.
 If you wanna use the Picoclick over USB only, you can short the jumper marked jumper (TODO).
 Don't connect a battery or an external power supply to the pads if this jumper is shorted, else you would destroy your power source or the Picoclick itself.

-Furthermore, as the VBAT pin is available on the FPC connector, the Picoclick C3 can be powered over the extension cable.
-With the FPC breakout board, the device can thus simply be powered from a breadboard.

-### C3

-As the C3 comes with an optimized power latching circuit, the button doesn't have to be pressed the whole flashing time.
-But to be recognized from the PC it has to be on while hitting the upload button, else the serial console is not active.
-Furthermore the C3 doesn't need a connected battery.
-If you wanna use the Picoclick over USB only, you can short the jumper marked with XXX (TODO) in the TODO corner.
-Don't connect a battery or an external power supply to the pads if this jumper is shorted, else you would destroy your power source or the Picoclick itself.

-Furthermore, as the VBAT pin is available on the FPC connector, the Picoclick C3 can be powered over the extension cable.
+Furthermore, as the `+VBAT` pin is available on the FPC connector, the Picoclick C3 can be powered over the extension cable.
 With the FPC breakout board, the device can thus simply be powered from a breadboard.

 ## Speed up boot process